Euris14/klipper-control-python/README.md

 # klipper control python
     This Python project is written by Euris Montanez.

-        This is my first project that I plan to complete, so I would appreciate any help that can point me in the right direction.
+        This is the first project that I plan to complete, so I would appreciate any help that can point me in the right direction.
 Thanks!

-# Usage:
+## Usage:
     python server.py "klipperip"

-# About
+## About
-        In this python project my aim is to be able to make a website that allows me to see and control my 3d printer.
-At minimum I would like to be able to see a constant temperature update of all of my tools (ie: Extruder, Hot Bed, and etc) temperatures.
-The most important thing is to have a webcam that is able to detect when something in the print goes wrong (ie: stringing, warping, and etc).
+        In this Python project my aim is to be able to make a website that allows me to see and control my 3d printer.
+At minimum, I would like to be able to see a constant temperature update of all of my tools (ie: Extruder, Hot Bed, etc) temperatures.
+The most important thing is to have a webcam that is able to detect when something in the print goes wrong (ie: stringing, warping, etc).

-# TODO Learning:
+## TODO Learning:
         In order to finish my code I need to learn how to first code a webhook, then be able to use that webhook on my website.
-The most important thing right now to focus on is getting my current code to be, able to interact with flask, http, and webhooks.
+The most important thing right now to focus on is getting my current code to be, able to interact with flask, HTTP, and webhooks.

-# TODO Moonraker API:
+## TODO Moonraker API:
-        The Moonraker API, is really easy to understand.
-The things I want to implemnt in my code would be the endpoint that retrieves a webcams stream.
+        The Moonraker API is really easy to understand.
+The things I want to implement in my code would be the endpoint that retrieves a webcam's stream.

-# TODO HTML:
+## TODO HTML:
         I am familiar with HTML, so hopefully getting back into it is easy.
-My main objective with HTML is to beable to create a website that is visually appealling and functional.
-I believe that the best way to make this 'GUI' work is to use webhooks, which allows the server to automatically update a variable from a server.
+My main objective with HTML is to be able to create a website that is visually appealing and functional.
+I believe that the best way to make this 'GUI' work is to use webhooks, which allow the server to automatically update a variable from a server.

-# TODO Webcamera:
+## TODO Webcamera:
         I need to be able to see my printer while on the website.
 I would also like to use an ai that checks for failed prints, like the pasta detector we all know and love.